How to Use LLMs to Extract Document Information

 Mathematical Mistakes

-In practice, LLMs may struggle with basic arithmetic operations like addition, subtraction, multiplication, and division, which is possible to lead to inaccuracies in properties such as a property like "Water-to-Oil Ratio".
+In practice, LLMs may struggle with basic arithmetic operations like addition, subtraction, multiplication, and division, which can lead to inaccuracies in properties like "Water-to-Oil Ratio."
 These properties often require mathematical calculations, as the exact values are not provided in the text but the components for calculation are mentioned.
-Consequently, the model may incorrectly label them as "not mentioned".
+Consequently, the model may incorrectly label them as "not mentioned."

 To mitigate this issue, we minimize the reliance on LLMs for mathematical operations whenever possible.
-For example, when extracting the "Water-to-Oil Ratio", we may concurrently extract the necessary factors for calculation.
-If the extraction is successful, the result would be reserved.
+For example, when extracting the "Water-to-Oil Ratio," we may concurrently extract the necessary factors for calculation.
+If the extraction is successful, the result will be reserved.
 Otherwise, if the contributing factors are extracted, we calculate the ratio.
 If neither is extracted, we would assign a value of "not mentioned" to the property.
-Additionally, the contributing factors themselves may not always be included in the extraction result evaluation.
+Additionally, the contributing factors may not always be included in the evaluation of the extraction result.

 Human Labeling Errors

-The Ground Truth theoretically is always 100% correct.
-The annotation results are labeled by humans as Ground Truth but might be wrong.
-Various mistakes, such as omissions (missing to label) and inaccuracies (incorrect labels), may occur.
-This kind of mistakes should not be attributed to LLMs but to inaccuracies of the Ground Truth.
+The Ground Truth is theoretically always 100% correct.
+Humans label the annotation results as Ground Truth, but they might be wrong.
+Various mistakes, such as omissions (missing labels) and inaccuracies (incorrect labels), may occur.
+These kinds of mistakes should not be attributed to LLMs but to inaccuracies of the Ground Truth.
 Therefore, when reviewing extraction results, it is necessary to cross-check the Ground Truth against the original text to enhance its accuracy.

 Despite encountering challenges, we've achieved significant milestones.
 For annotated documents, we achieved an over $90\%$ extraction accuracy for all properties and an over $70\%$ accuracy excluding "not mentioned" properties in both Ground Truth and LLM results.
 We observed varying extraction accuracy among different LLM models.